rdwrome/ODL/rdtext.md

   a boilerplate question for screening genetic anomalies
   the commonwealth would allow us to terminate the pregnancy for 6 more weeks
   no, we said, have no such unknowns in our family histories
-  we don't need any tests
+  we don't need any more tests
   we’re prepared to proceed

 - **nosey**